Palesteena

-"Palesteena", or, "Lena from Palesteena", was a 1920 song, with lyrics by Con Conrad, and music by J. Russell Robinson.
+"Palesteena", or, "Lena from Palesteena", was a 1920 song with lyrics by Con Conrad and music by J. Russell Robinson.

 Background

 It was originally recorded and performed by the Original Dixieland Jass Band, a band of New Orleans jazz musicians, who released it as an instrumental as a Victor 78, 18717-B, in 1920.
 The A side was "Margie", a jazz and pop standard, paired in a medley with "Singin' the Blues".
 J. Russel Robinson, the pianist in the ODJB, co-wrote the music for all three songs.
 The song was published by Shapiro, Bernstein & Company in New York in 1920.
 The melody has a strong Klezmer influence, with the chorus based on a phrase from "Nokh A Bisl" by J. Kammen.
-"Lena from Palesteena" is one of a number of novelty songs of the era with a near-Eastern theme.

-Other Recordings
+Other recordings

 Eddie Cantor and Frank Crumit also recorded the song.
 Bob Crosby recorded the song on Decca Records in 1938.
 Vincent Lopez recorded the song on Columbia Records.